journeyjt/BardicInspiration/README.md

 - **Remove Videos**:
   - Click the **✕** button next to any video to remove it from the queue

+- **Save Current Queue**:
+  - Click **"Save Queue"** button
+  - Enter a unique name for your queue
+  - The queue will be saved and can be loaded later

+- **Load Saved Queue**:
+  - Click **"Load Queue"** button
+  - Select from your saved queues
+  - Choose to replace the current queue or append to it
+  - Note: Loading a queue does not automatically start playback - you must press play

+- **Manage Saved Queues**:
+  - View all saved queues with creation date and song count
+  - Rename saved queues to better organize them
+  - Delete queues you no longer need
+  - Export queues to share with other GMs
+  - Import queues from other games

+- **Clear Queue**:
+  - Click **"Clear All"** to remove all videos
+  - You'll be prompted to save the current queue before clearing

 #### Playback Controls
 - **Play/Pause**: Toggle playback for all connected users
 - **Next**: Skip to the next video in the queue